Angela Gurr

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-I am particularly interested in dental developmental defects that can represent the occurrence of one or more health insults during infancy to early adulthood.
+I am particularly interested in dental developmental defects that can represent the occurrence and survival of one or more health insults during infancy to early adulthood.

-I am particularly interested in dental developmental defects that can represent the occurrence of one or more health insults during infancy to early adulthood.
+I am particularly interested in dental developmental defects that can represent the occurrence and survival of one or more health insults during infancy to early adulthood.

 Areas of interest: Paleoimaging, Bioarchaeology, Dental Anthropology, Paleopathology, and Social History.